Financial endowment: Fiduciary management

 A financial endowment is typically overseen by a board of trustees and managed by a trustee or team of professional managers.
 Typically, the financial operation of the endowment is designed to achieve the stated objectives of the endowment.

 In the United States, typically 4–6% of the endowment's assets are spent every year to fund operations or capital spending.
 Any excess earnings are typically reinvested to augment the endowment and to compensate for inflation and recessions in future years.
 This spending figure represents the proportion that historically could be spent without diminishing the principal amount of the endowment fund.

 Criticism and reforms

 Donor intent

 The case of Leona Helmsley is often used to illustrate the downsides of the legal concept of donor intent as applied to endowments.
 In the 2000s, Helmsley bequested a multi-billion dollar trust to "the care and welfare of dogs".
-This trust was estimated at the time to total 10 times more than the combined 2005 assets of all registered animal-related charities in the United States.
+This trust was estimated at the time to total ten times more than the combined 2005 assets of all registered animal-related charities in the United States.
+A court later overturned her expressed intent that the entire trust be used for "the care and welfare of dogs", seemingly based on a technicality -- that intent was in a document separate from the actual trust and will documents.
+It is not clear whether her intent would have been upheld if it had been fully and legally incorporated in those documents.

 In 1914, Frederick Goff sought to eliminate the "dead hand" of organized philanthropy and so created the Cleveland Foundation: the first community foundation.
 He created a corporately structured foundation that could utilize community gifts in a responsive and need-appropriate manner.
 Scrutiny and control resided in the "live hand" of the public as opposed to the "dead hand" of the founders of private foundations.